 What did Monsanto do?
 According to the testimony at the trial, they hired their own expert pathologist to review the kidney slides.
 That doctor apparently convinced the EPA of “false positives” and that the slides were not accurate.
 Instead of performing a new study, however, it appears the EPA simply invalidated the old study.

-Bayer is sinking.
-We already know that confidential settlement negotiations are under way.
-Coming forward and confidentially sharing information is not only the right thing to do, it could help insure that the thousands of cancer victims are treated fairly.
-You will know that you made a difference to families suffering because a member of those families has lymphoma or myeloma or leukemia.
+Coming forward and confidentially sharing information is not only the right thing to do, it could help insure that these future cancer victims are treated fairly.
+You will know that you made a difference to families suffering because a member of those families has Non Hodgkins lymphoma.

 If you have information about glyphosate or any other dangerous products, call us.
 If you know of links with other diseases, call us.
 Confidentiality assured.
 All inquiries protected by the attorney – client privilege.

 To learn more contact us online, by email or by phone at (direct).
 Never call from a work phone or email using is a work computer or email account.

 The Latest on the $10 Billion Roundup Settlement

 Is it too Late to Sue for Cancer Caused by Roundup?

 Now that the $10 billion settlement has been announced.
 People who haven’t filed or who haven’t filed because they were just diagnosed with cancer are wondering if it is too late to sue.
 The answer is no.